MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#survey">:open_file_folder: [<b><i>Full List of Survey</i></b>]</a>.

+- Connecting the Dots in Trustworthy Artificial Intelligence: From AI Principles, Ethics, and Key Requirements to Responsible AI Systems and Regulation. [[paper]](https://arxiv.org/abs/2305.02231)
+  - Natalia Díaz-Rodríguez, Javier Del Ser, Mark Coeckelbergh, Marcos López de Prado, Enrique Herrera-Viedma, Francisco Herrera.
+  - Key Word: AI Ethics; AI Regulation; Responsible AI.
+  - <details><summary>Digest</summary> Attaining trustworthy Artificial Intelligence (AI) requires meeting seven technical requirements sustained over three main pillars, including being lawful, ethical, and robust both technically and socially.
+However, achieving truly trustworthy AI involves a more holistic vision that considers the trustworthiness of all processes and actors involved in the system's life cycle.
+This multidisciplinary approach contemplates four essential axes, including global principles for ethical use and development of AI-based systems, a philosophical take on AI ethics, a risk-based approach to AI regulation, and the seven requirements analyzed from a triple perspective.
+Additionally, a responsible AI system is introduced through a given auditing process, which is subject to the challenges posed by the use of regulatory sandboxes.
+This work emphasizes the importance of a regulation debate and serves as an entry point to this crucial field for the present and future progress of our society.

 - A Survey of Trustworthy Federated Learning with Perspectives on Security, Robustness, and Privacy. [[paper]](https://arxiv.org/abs/2302.10637)
   - Yifei Zhang, Dun Zeng, Jinglong Luo, Zenglin Xu, Irwin King.
   - Key Word: Federated Learning; Robustness; Privacy.